ambrug/Dutch_low_vowels/README.md

 Data files:

-    subtlexNL.txt based on LINK (file with word frequency data from here: LINK) wordlist_a_poly.csv List with all polysyllabic target words wordlist_a_mono_lemalph.csv List with all monosyllabic target words
+    subtlexNL.txt (based on file with word frequency data from here: http://crr.ugent.be/programs-data/subtitle-frequencies/subtlex-nl) wordlist_a_poly.csv List with all polysyllabic target words wordlist_a_mono_lemalph.csv List with all monosyllabic target words